 Since he took office, President Obama has been pushing to raise the community college graduation rate to answer our sluggish workforce and economy.
-A recent study on the earnings of college grads proves that the president might be right on track – at least in the state of Florida.
+A recent study on the earnings of college graduates proves that the president might be right on track – at least in Florida.
 The study, reported in the Miami Herald, shows that community college graduates tend to earn a higher average salary after school than students graduating from state universities.

 What the Numbers Show

 According to figures that were included in a report to the Florida State Board of Education Meeting held in December, community college graduates who earned associate in science degrees from Florida community colleges earned an average annual salary of $47,708 right out of school.
-By the same token, students who graduated from one of the state's 11 public university earned an average annual salary of just $36,552.
-The difference, around $11,000 per year, is not insignificant for those just starting out in the professional world, particularly those who might be graduating with a decent amount of student debt
+By the same token, students who graduated from one of the state's 11 public universities earned an average annual salary of just $36,552.
+The difference, around $11,000 per year, is not insignificant for those just starting out in the professional world, particularly those who might be graduating with a decent amount of student debt.

 Edwin Koc, director of strategic and foundation research at the National Association of Colleges and Employers, told the Herald that the numbers prove "something like an associate's degree should certainly not be dismissed as a meaningless level of education."

 Reasons for the Difference

 Some suggest that the reason for the higher initial salaries for community college grads is that the education they receive is more focused on specific job training and skills.
 As an article in Time puts it, "Universities still pride themselves on being havens for knowledge of all kinds, places that still hold subjects like philosophy or anthropology in high regard even if those sorts of fields yield little room for employment later on."

-Other figures seem to support this theory, since those who graduate with an associate of arts degree from community college earn an average of $31,836 per year.
+Other figures seem to support this theory since those who graduate with an associate of arts degree from community college earn an average of $31,836 per year.
 This type of degree is often less focused on a specific industry and includes more general education courses.

-However, the age difference in community college student may also explain the discrepancy in part.
+However, the age difference in community college students may also partly explain the discrepancy.
 Because more adults with work experience under their belts are heading back to school for retraining, they may be facing higher salaries out of school because of the dues they have already paid in the workforce prior to college.

 Public vs. Private Schools